shari-ar/MarketPulseAI/docs/architecture.md

 - **Database contract:** IndexedDB via Dexie named `marketpulseai` with tables `topBoxSnapshots` (composite key `[id+dateTime]`), `analysisCache` (`symbol`, `lastAnalyzedAt`), and `logs` (auto-increment `id`, per-type retention windows).
 - **Versioning:** Fixed schema with reinstall-based upgrades instead of migrations.
 - **Retention:** Keep seven days of history by default; older rows are purged when the daily window opens.
-- **User defaults:** Settings expose editable defaults for the market-open blackout window (09:00–13:00 IRST), retention days (7), top swing list size (5), etc.
+- **User defaults:** Settings expose editable defaults for the market-open blackout window (09:00–13:00 IRST on Saturday–Wednesday), retention days (7), top swing list size (5), etc.

 ## Data Collection Flow

-1. **Prune and gate:** Enforce a blackout during the configured open hours (default 09:00–13:00 IRST) with no navigation, writes, or analysis; at market close delete snapshots older than the retention window, trim expired logs, and allow crawling only within the close-to-07:00 window.
+1. **Prune and gate:** Enforce a blackout during the configured open hours (default 09:00–13:00 IRST, Saturday–Wednesday) with navigation, writes, and analysis paused; at market close delete snapshots older than the retention window, trim expired logs, and allow crawling only within the close-to-07:00 window that bridges from Wednesday into Saturday across the weekend.
 2. **Select targets:** Queue symbols missing a snapshot for the current market date so each one is captured once per day.
 3. **Navigate and parse:** Background helpers move through symbol pages, wait for required selectors, extract top-box metrics, and validate inputs.
 4. **Persist:** Write sanitized records to `topBoxSnapshots` and update `analysisCache` when analysis completes.